kumarprahlad125-pixel/Multi-Channel-Fashion-E-Commerce-Sales-Analysis-India-2022-/README.md

 5.Unique Customers: 28,437

-Tools Used -
+## Tools Used

-1.Microsoft Excel
+Microsoft Excel

-2.MySQL Workbench
+MySQL Workbench

-3.Power BI
+Power BI

-Methodology -
+## Methodology

  1.Cleaned and validated the dataset in Excel.